 - As mentioned above, you can't just edit files but have to commit and push them using Git

-- Reviewing drafts isn't possible because they don't get built until they're published
+- Reviewing drafts isn't possible because they don't get built until they're published (unless you have a copy of Hugo on the machine you're editing on)

 - You can't use Hugo to generate posts and other content types from archetypes with pre-filled information such as the date.
 However, I've simply added a draft template to my content/posts directory, so I can duplicate that and edit accordingly.